This is for POWH Medical Services

 Secretary

-Ms Angelique Boyadgis will help you make appointments and provide information about what happens at the clinic.
+Ms Natalie Dambiec will help you make appointments and provide information about what happens at the clinic.
 She will also answer calls from patients who need to contact us between appointments.

 Your GP, another specialist doctor or the Emergency Department doctor will decide if you need to use our services.
 If they think you do, they will send a referral to one of our specialist doctors explaining your medical history, relevant test results and what medicines you are taking.

 Once we have your referral we will send you your appointment letter in the post.
-If you provide your mobile phone number you will receive an SMS reminder 2 days before your appointment.
-Please let the clinic know if you do not want to receive an SMS reminder.
+Please provide your mobile phone number you so we can send you an SMS reminder 2 days before your appointment.
+You must reply to this text or your appointment will be cancelled.
+You must reply to this SMS reminder or your appointment will be cancelled.

 If you need to change or cancel your appointment please telephone the clinic on 9382 3805Please leave a voicemail if the call is not answered.